Skip to main content

 *Nodal status classification according to AJCC staging.
 Nodal status is from the worst stage derived per surgical specimen or at diagnosis.1

-Grade 1 subgroup did not include patients with T2N0 disease.
-Results from the subgroup analysis included no prespecified statistical procedure controlling for type 1 error.3
+Results from the subgroup analysis included no prespecified statistical procedure controlling for type 1 error.

 iDFS was defined as the time from randomization to the date of the first event of local invasive breast cancer recurrence, regional invasive recurrence, distant recurrence, contralateral invasive breast cancer, second primary non-breast invasive cancer (excluding basal and squamous cell carcinomas of the skin), or death (any cause).3

-In the NATALEE trial, KISQALI was proven to consistently reduce the threat of recurrence in the broadest range of patients, including those with grade 1 disease or no nodal involvement
+In the Natalee trial, Kisqali consistently reduced the threat of recurrence in the broadest range of patients, including those with no nodal involvement.

 Meet your KISQALI patients